MobilityDB/MobilityDB/doc/contributing/tnpoint_design_notes.md

 An `npoint` value does not carry its own SRID; it inherits the SRID of the route referenced by its `rid` field.
 The set of known routes &#x2014; the **ways** registry &#x2014; is loaded into a per-process cache (see `meos/src/npoint/ways_meos.c`) the first time a network function runs, and is keyed by route gid.
 Every `npoint` accessor that needs the route geometry (`npoint_to_geompoint`, `npoint_to_stbox`, all spatial predicates and distance functions) consults this cache.

 In the PostgreSQL extension the cache is populated automatically from the `public.ways` table.
-In standalone MEOS the application must call `meos_register_ways(...)` with the route table before any `npoint` operation; `meos_finalize_ways()` is idempotent and can be called multiple times safely.
+In standalone MEOS the routes come from a CSV file, whose path `meos_set_ways_csv(...)` states before any `npoint` operation; `meos_finalize_ways()` is idempotent and can be called multiple times safely.
 Cross-type operations between an `npoint` and a geometry validate that the route's SRID matches the geometry's SRID; mismatches raise an explicit error rather than silently re-projecting.

 ## Numerical hazards